lotabout/rargs/README.md

 ### Multiple threading

-You can run commands in multiple threads to improve performance:
+By default, `rargs` will use one thread per CPU on your system.
+You can explicitly specify the number of threads to use:

-- `-w <num>` specifies the number of workers you want to run simultaneously
+- `-j <num>` specifies the number of threads you want to run simultaneously
-- `-w 0` defaults the number of workers to the number of CPUs on your system

 ### Special Variables